 - No VISA Convenience Check may be used to make a payment on your Account.

 - Only the person whose name appears on a VISA Convenience Check may use them.

 - VISA Convenience Checks must be written in U.S. Dollars.
 VISA Convenience Checks may not be certified.

 - We may return a VISA Convenience Check unpaid if there is not enough available credit on your Account to pay it, if your Account is in Default, or if a Card or any VISA Convenience Checks have been reported lost or stolen.
 A ten dollar ($10) fee will be charged for each returned VISA Convenience Check.

 - Foreign Transactions.
 Purchases and Cash Advances made in foreign countries and foreign currencies will be billed in U.S. Dollars.
-The exchange rate for transactions in a foreign currency will be a rate selected by Visa from the range of rates available in wholesale currency markets for the applicable central processing date, which rate may vary from the rate Visa itself receives, or the government mandated rate in effect for the applicable central processing date, increased by 1.0% on multiple currency transactions and 0.80% on single currency transactions.
+The exchange rate for transactions in a foreign currency will be a rate selected by Visa from the range of rates available in wholesale currency markets for the applicable central processing date, which rate may vary from the rate Visa itself receives, or the government mandated rate in effect for the applicable central processing date.
 On foreign transactions you agree to pay all currency exchange charges.